"Moving in the Dark"

 Scott leaned back into the couch and crossed his arms, thinking.
 "Huh."

 "Look," Derek said.
 "When I first became an Alpha, I was in constant turmoil.
 My wolf wanted a pack.
 A strong pack.
-So I went out and made one for myself," he paused and frowned, thinking of Boyd and Erica and how badly that all turned out for them.
+So I went out and made one for myself," he paused, thinking of Boyd and Erica and how badly that all turned out for them.
 "I didn't temper that desire, even when I probably should have.
 You're going to have to decide which things are worth arguing with yourself over and which things aren't."

 "But how do I know what's worth it?"
 Scott asked, finally turning to make eye contact.